 Later down the line it turned out that we didn’t see eye to eye at all.
 Looking back on it, the red flags were very clear from the start, but I was so blinded by the carrot being dangled in front of me that I didn’t ask enough of the right questions.
-A year into the agreement it became time to start actioning the terms and, oh boy, did it become clear what the other guy wanted.
+A year into the agreement we had to start actioning the terms and, oh boy, did it become clear what the other guy wanted.
 (Money, and lots of it.)
-In hindsight I felt like I’d been preyed on from the start and taken for a fool.
+With hindsight I felt like I’d been preyed on from the start and taken for a fool.

 Hire from within your network

 Not even a year into running my business I got to the stage where I felt like I needed some help with my workload.
 Instead of looking for help from the people closest to me, such as my friends who had recently finished studying with me at university, I decided to post a public job listing and explicitly told my friends not to apply.
 “It will be weird being your boss”, I said at the time.
-Instead, I hired someone I had no previous relationship with at all.
+Instead, I hired a stranger with whom I had no previous relationship at all.
 We did interviews, trial days, the lot.
 It was very formal.
+It was “professional.”

-Since then I’ve realised that this was a terrible approach.
-Not only because of the way I handled things once I brought this person into my business, but mostly due to the way I went about finding help in the first place.
+Since then I’ve realised that my approach was a terrible approach; not only because of the way I handled things once I brought this person into my business, but I believe I went wrong with the way I went about finding help in the first place.
 Until your business is more established it’s hard to really know what the company culture will be.
 What type of leader are you?
 You won’t know the answer until you’ve tried to lead somebody.

 Don’t compare your business to other businesses